davidg1028/Stick-Dice-Duel/README.md

 3. The roll determines the move and damage dealt.
 4. Your opponent's HP decreases accordingly.
 5. The match continues until one fighter's HP reaches zero

+## 🚀 How to Run
+Make sure you have Python installed, then run: